Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/05e-object-localization-exercise.md

 ### Part 2: Parse and prepare the data

 The dataset is described extensively on the website, as well as the Object Localization notebook in this same folder.
-Additionally, the notebook contains Python code that parses the raw data into a format that is ready for Keras to process.
+Additionally, the notebook contains Python code that parses the raw data into a format that is ready for Tensorflow to process.
 For each image you should:

 1. Extract the image data and turn it into a Numpy array.
 1. Ensure the image is square by padding it appropriately with black pixels.